syncfusion-content/fileformat-docs/FileFormat/DocIO/Getting Started.md

 {% endhighlight %}

-Table is another important element in Word which contains a set of paragraphs arranged in rows and columns.
-You can create simple as well as complex table using Essential DocIO’s API.
-The following code snippet creates a simple table and add contents into it.
+Table is another important element in Word that contains a set of paragraphs arranged in rows and columns.
+You can create simple as well as complex table by using Essential DocIO’s API.
+The following code example creates a simple table and adds contents into it.
 Each table cell must contain at least one paragraph.

 {% highlight c# %}
 [C#]

-//Add a table into the Word document
+//Adds a table into the Word document

 IWTable table = section.AddTable();

-//Creates the specified number of rows & columns
+//Creates the specified number of rows and columns

 table.ResetCells(2,2);

-//Access the instance of the cell (first row, first cell)
+//Accessess the instance of the cell (first row, first cell)

 WTableCell firstCell = table.Rows[0].Cells[0];

-//Specify the width of the cell
+//Specifies the width of the cell

 firstCell.Width = 150;

-//Adding a paragraph into the cell; a cell must have atleast 1 paragraph
+//Adds a paragraph into the cell; a cell must have atleast 1 paragraph

 paragraph = firstCell.AddParagraph();